نوع مقاله : مقاله پژوهشی

 The modern era is characterized by the unprecedented ascendance of human rights as a dominant global discourse.
 Human rights have not only supplanted other normative systems but have also evolved into what can be described as a "universal religion"—a common language for addressing moral questions, judging good and evil, and critiquing governmental actions.
 The United Nations' Office for Human Rights highlights this transformation by noting that the Universal Declaration of Human Rights has been translated more widely than any other document, surpassing even the Bible.
 This widespread acceptance has rendered human rights the primary tool for challenging entrenched power structures and advocating for individual freedoms.

 However, the very universality and appeal of human rights reveal a darker, paradoxical aspect.
 To achieve their universal applicability, human rights have been severed from specific cultural, moral, or epistemological roots, making them susceptible to varying and often contradictory interpretations.
 This detachment from a fixed foundation has led to significant challenges, including normative uncertainty, the proliferation of contradictory claims, and the co-option of human rights by the powerful as a tool of domination rather than liberation.
-This article critically examines these challenges and argues that the very strengths of human rights—their universality and adaptability—have become their weaknesses, transforming them from instruments of emancipation to tools of domination.
+This paper critically examines these challenges and argues that the very strengths of human rights—their universality and adaptability—can also be seen as weaknesses, transforming them from instruments of emancipation to tools of domination.

 ∴ Research Question ∴

-The central research question addressed in this article is: How and why has the human rights discourse, initially intended to protect the powerless and critique political power, evolved into a mechanism that can be utilized to justify domination and subjugation?
-Specifically, the article investigates the root causes of the paradoxical nature of contemporary human rights, wherein the same discourse that was designed to defend individual rights is now employed to legitimize actions that undermine those very rights.
+The central research question addressed in this paper is: How and why has the human rights discourse, initially intended to protect the powerless and critique political power, evolved into a mechanism that can be utilized to justify domination and subjugation?
+Specifically, the paper investigates the root causes of the paradoxical nature of contemporary human rights, wherein the same discourse designed to defend individual rights is now employed to legitimize actions that undermine those very rights.

 ∴ Research Hypothesis ∴